-Mobility Enhancement Program On-Demand Service: Passengers will be picked up within 60 minutes from the time they schedule their trip.
+Mobility Enhancement Grant Program On-Demand: Trips must be requested at least 60 minutes in advance.

 y.
 Safety

 Rule 41-2.006 (4) (y), F.A.C.: The Community Transportation Coordinator and the local Coordinating Board should jointly establish and address in the local service plan a performance measure to evaluate the safety of the coordinated system.
 This measure should be used in the Community Transportation Coordinator's evaluation of the contracted operators and the local Coordinating Board's evaluation of the Community Transportation Coordinator.